pivotal/docs-tas-adapter/install.md

 > **Note** Task logs are no longer viewable using the `cf logs` command once a task has been purged from Application Service Adapter due to its age.

-1. Include the following values in your `tas-adapter-values.yml` file:
+Include the following values in your `tas-adapter-values.yml` file:

    ```yaml
    tasks:
      ttl: "TASK-TTL-AGE"
    ```

-   Where:

-   - `TASK-TTL-AGE` is the length of time until completed tasks are purged from the cluster.
+   Where `TASK-TTL-AGE` is the length of time until completed tasks are purged from the cluster.
 This value can be specified as a time duration in seconds, minutes, hours or days.
 For example, "86400s", "1440m", "24h", or "1d".

 ### <a id="opt-out-telemetry"></a>(Optional) Opt out of telemetry reporting